ryandoyle5401/Budgetr/Weekly Updates/Week 8 Status Update.md

 ## Group Progress & Issues
 ### Progress
+1. Worked on cleaning up/changing frontend
+2. Got Dokka implemented
+3. Gradle commands work
+4. Generated KDocs for documented code
+5. Improved communication
+6. Rebased doc-edit onto main
 ### Issues
+1. Some issues with authentication implementation
+2. Some members may have to upgrade to a newer version of Java
 ## Group Goals for Next Week
+1. Resolve issues with authentication
+2. Work on alpha release
+3. Work on Recommendations
 # Member Contributions

 ## Individual Goals from Previous Week